 It is expected that when students graduate, take a leave of absence, withdraw or are dismissed from the College that they will leave lockers clean and unlocked.
-All locks must be removed and contents emptied prior to Commencement in May.
-An annual locker inventory is conducted during the summer and all locks will be removed and any contents discarded at that time.
+Any locks left once a student leaves will be cut and locker items will be considered abandoned property and discarded.